“You Should See a Therapist…”

 Humanistic Psychology (1940s - 1960s, United States):

-Humanistic psychology emphasizes personal growth, self-actualization, and the inherent goodness of people.
-Emerging as a reaction to both psychoanalysis and behaviorism, it focuses on the individual’s subjective experience, self-awareness, and potential for self-improvement.
-Key figures like Abraham Maslow, with his hierarchy of needs, and Carl Rogers, with client-centered therapy, advocated for a positive, holistic approach to understanding human behavior and mental health.
+Emphasizes personal growth, self-actualization, and the inherent goodness of people.
+Emerging as a reaction to both psychoanalysis and behaviorism, it focuses on the individual's subjective experience, self-awareness, and potential for self-improvement.
+Key figures like Abraham Maslow, with his hierarchy of needs, and Carl Rogers, with client-centered therapy, advocated for a positive, holistic approach to understanding human behaviour and mental health.

 Bioenergetics: (1950s Austria, America):

-Developed by Wilhelm Reich in Austria and expanded by Alexander Lowen in the U.S., bioenergetics integrates psychoanalysis and somatic therapy, focusing on the link between emotions and physical tension.
+Developed by Wilhelm Reich and expanded by Alexander Lowen, bioenergetics integrates psychoanalysis and somatic therapy, focusing on the link between emotions and physical tension.
 It uses bodywork, breathing techniques, and emotional expression to release muscular blockages and restore energy flow.

 Transpersonal Psychology (1960s–Present, United States):

-Expanding on humanistic psychology, transpersonal psychology integrates spirituality, altered states of consciousness, and self-transcendence into psychological study.
+Expands on humanistic psychology by integrating spirituality, altered states of consciousness, and self-transcendence into psychological study.
 It explores mystical experiences, meditation, psychedelic therapy, and the integration of Eastern philosophies into psychology.
 Pioneers include Stanislav Grof, Ken Wilber, and Abraham Maslow (who introduced the idea of self-transcendence beyond self-actualization).

 Evolutionary Psychology (1980s–Present, United States & United Kingdom):

-Evolutionary psychology examines how psychological traits and behaviors evolved through natural selection to solve adaptive problems faced by our ancestors.
-It suggests that many cognitive and behavioral tendencies—such as mate selection, cooperation, aggression, and fear responses—are shaped by evolutionary pressures.
-This field has influenced areas like cognitive psychology, behavioral economics, and personality psychology.
+Examines how psychological traits and behaviours evolved through natural selection to solve adaptive problems faced by our ancestors.
+It suggests that many cognitive and behavioural tendencies — such as mate selection, cooperation, aggression, and fear responses — are shaped by evolutionary pressures.
+This field has influenced areas like cognitive psychology, behavioural economics, and personality psychology.

 Cultural and Cross-Cultural Psychology (1980s–Present, Global):